ksferguson/blog/docs/blog/posts/ai-slides-guide.md

  - me
 ---

-# AI-Powered Slide Decks: Your Strategic Advantage in 2025
+# AI-Powered Slide Decks: In under an Hour

-## 🧠 The Pitch Meeting Is in 3 Days.
-Your Deck Isn't ...
+## 🧠 The Pitch Meeting Is in 3 Days...

-You're staring at a blank slide, your designer is out, and your calendar is packed.
+You're staring at a blank slide, your designer is out, and your calendar is packed with back-to-back meetings.
 Sound familiar?

-What if you could generate a professional, visual, on-brand presentation in under an hour—without touching PowerPoint formatting tools or scrambling for stock images?
+What if you could generate a professional, visual, on-brand presentation in under an hour — without touching PowerPoint formatting tools or scrambling for stock images?

 <!-- more -->